valueflows/valueflows/mkdocs/docs/concepts/proposals.md

 When they find their match, those with the matching offer and request enter into a conversation which might result in an agreement.

-A proposal to do something might enter into conversation for action which might result in commitments for a process.
-This may lead to more and better cycles of engagement:
+A proposal to do something might enter into conversation for action which might result in commitments for a process or exchange.
+This may lead to more and better cycles of engagement.
+Valueflows does not at this time define the pattern of this kind of conversation, but intends to integrate with different social networking vocabularies for this purpose.
+We do think that social and economic networking are naturally intertwined in human behavior.

 ![funnel diagram Intent>Match>Agree>Commit>Fulfill>Respond, cycling back to each stage](../assets/funnel.png)